Musings (more like rambling thoughts) of a Cardiff based lawyer obsessed with food and wine

 With such high expectations, it would have been easy for me to have been disappointed?
 This, however, was far from the case.

-The burger I had at their Worcester branch was exceptional good and easily slots in my top five.
+The burger I had at their Worcester branch was exceptionally good and easily slots in my top five.
 Sensational tasting patty and not too much mucking about, so that the patty (as it always should be) was the star of the show.

 As a side the cheese curds were perfect.
 Hot, gooey, oozing, cheesiness and a crisp exterior – what’s not to like?!